nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Provides users flexibility in the format of their remarks.
     * Remarks are not restricted to a single line or continuous paragraph.
   * Cons:
-    * More complicated to implement as the format of the remarks have to be saved and loaded into `AddressBook` without any formatting erros.
+    * More complicated to implement as the format of the remarks have to be saved and loaded into `VersionedAddressBook` without any formatting erros.

 **Aspect: Remark display**
 * **Alternative 1: (Current choice)** Preview the first line of a student's remarks under all the other attributes